Eddclectic/revenue_dutch/README.md

 ### STRATEGIC RECOMMENDATIONS
 **Churn Customers**

-These are recommended for aggressive improvement of the slow increase in customers activities seen over the years
+These are recommended for aggressive improvement of the slow increase in customers activities seen over the years.

 * Reward long-term customers (customers for more than 2years) with exclusive benefits, discounts, or early access to new features.
 * Provide discounts or promotions tailored to individual customer purchase history or behavior.
 * Target the large pool of churned customers with special offers or new features to encourage possible return.